shubam3/CCI_TESTBED_DOCS_PUBLIC/source/sites/indoor.rst

 - **Processing and Control:** Numerous CPUs and GPUs are located near the radio grid, enabling real-time signal processing and network function virtualization (NFV).
 - **Maintenance and Support:** Approximately 45 m² is allocated for maintenance workstations and network components, ensuring the facility remains highly serviceable and up-to-date.
 - **Remote Management:** Core testbed services run on computing clusters that support remote experiment execution, measurements, and data collection via secure VPN and SSH connections.
+- **Hardware:** The testbed is equipped with various software-defined radio devices including USRP X310, X410, B210, B25MINI, as well as commercial devices from CORTSUI and SAMSUNG.
+Additionally, the lab features virtual reality equipment including VR GLASSES, OCLUS AND ONOLENS for immersive research applications.

 Remote Access and Security